Dodo Payments MCP server

 // Import a specific tool

-import createPayments from "dodopayments-mcp/tools/payments/create-payments";
+import createCheckoutSessions from "dodopayments-mcp/tools/checkout-sessions/create-checkout-sessions";

 // Initialize the server and all endpoints